praF02/anevicon/README.md

 }
 ```

-This is how you are able to build your own stress-testing bot.
+This program simply sends four packets to http://example.com/.
 Now you can follow [the official documentation](https://docs.rs/anevicon_core) to learn more about the `anevicon_core` abstractions.

 ----------